 Make Big Happen is all about asking the right questions.
 Don’t be afraid to ask provocative questions to build a better relationship.
 What’s the one thing you should stop doing in your marriage?
 What’s the one thing you should start doing?
 If you were trying to steal your spouse away from someone else, how would you compete?

-Download the worksheet for yourself and your partner and ask the four Make Big Happen questions today to build a better relationship:
+Download the worksheet for yourself and your partner and ask the four Make Big Happen questions today to build

 What do you want in your relationship?

 Is your relationship as exciting, passionate, and loving as you want it to be?
 Do you wish there was more spontaneity, humor, or sex?
 Do you want to spend better quality time together or travel more?
 Visualize exactly how your ideal relationship looks.
 Create a detailed image of your dream marriage with intense clarity and focus.